AJulian8/Security-Monitoring-Environment/README.md

 <h2>List of Prerequisites</h2>

-- Install Internet Information Services (IIS)
-- Set up Domain Controller
 - Create a Virtual Network and Subnet
-- Create the Domain Controller VM's
+- Create the VM's
-- Log into the VM and edit the firewall
+- Download and setup Splunk

 <h2>Active Directory Lab Steps</h2>